Ford F-150 Lightning Insurance Rates

 Wyoming | $1,570 | -$192 | -10.9% |

-Choosing higher comprehensive and collision insurance deductibles could save up to $700 every year, whereas buying more liability protection will push rates upward.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $468 more per year.
+Choosing high deductibles can save as much as $700 each year, whereas increasing liability limits will push prices upward.
+Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $468 extra every year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |